 A student is graduated at the end of the academic term in which she/he completes the requirements, and the date of graduation is indicated on the student's academic record.
 All deficiencies for graduation, such as incomplete grades, must be satisfied within two weeks following the end of the term in which the student seeks to graduate; otherwise, the student will be graduated at the end of the academic term in which all deficiencies are completed.

-Commencement exercises are held each term.
+Commencement exercises are held each fall and spring term.
 Attendance at commencement is voluntary.
 The graduation fee does not cover the rental cost for the cap and gown.
 These items, as well as invitations, are ordered through the Bookstore in the Morris University Center, and questions regarding them should be referred to the Bookstore.
 Participation in commencement exercises does not entitle a student to a degree.

 A candidate for a bachelor's degree must fulfill all academic requirements of the University and of the student's major and minor, and maintain a minimum grade point average of 2.00 for work completed at SIUE, as well as a 2.00 overall grade point average.